PTRAQ Investors Have Opportunity to Lead Proterra Inc. Securities Fraud Lawsuit

 LOS ANGELES, Sept.
-7, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Proterra Inc. ("Proterra" or the "Company") (OTC: PTRAQ).
+11, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Proterra Inc. ("Proterra" or the "Company") (OTC: PTRAQ).

 Class Period: August 11, 2021 – August 7, 2023